 Can you believe it?
 We’re now in our 27th year!

-Back by popular demand, Anders Thygesen from Norway and Christopher Crowhurst of Qajaq Rolls will be returning for 2015.
+We are pleased to welcome John Pedersen from Greenland as he joins, Anders Thygesen from Norway, Dubside of the Paddling Universe, and Christopher Crowhurst of Qajaq Rolls as our guests for 2015.
 Don Beale, of Beale Paddles, will be conducting the paddle making workshop this year.
-We’re hoping John Pedersen from Greenland will also be able to join us, too!
-Every year since he was here for our 20th we've been asked about when he will return, and we’re hoping to make that happen this year.
-Mike Hamilton will be our new Lead Mentor this year, and if you’ve mentored in prior years, he’s likely already been in touch with you.
+Mike Hamilton is our new Lead Mentor, and if you’ve mentored in prior years, he’s likely already been in touch with you.
 Dave Isbel, the Mentor’s Mentor, will be returning to Delmarva to assist Mike, and we’re excited to have them both on the Delmarva Team.
-As a lead-in to this year’s event, Chris Raab of Tuktu Paddles will be conducting an ACA Open Water training/certification class in the days before Delmarva.
-Details will be forthcoming, both here and on Chris’ web site. www.tuktupaddles.com

 Delmarva Paddlers Retreat is held in an area rich with a variety of paddling venues and environments.
 To take full advantage of this, we’re expanding our offerings to include open water training, distance paddling, strokes classes, and open water safety.
 Expect Anders and Christopher Crowhurst to be doing some “bomb proofing”.
 Anders and Ralph Young are also putting their heads together to work up something new and different in the pool.
 It’ll likely be a surprise to the Retreat organizers, too.
 Dubside's organizing the roll-off competition, and Christopher and Anders want a rematch!
 Chris Raab is planning a class on the currents in and around Indian River Bay, a sort paddle from the Camp.
 And of course, it wouldn’t be Delmarva without traditional Greenland rolling in the pool and on Rehoboth Bay.